tania-andersen/python-scraper/README.md

 ChatGPT wrote this documentation.
 It was fact-checked, amended and edited by a human.

+The code is the result of this Version2 article: https://www.version2.dk/node/6987801 (In Danish, requires login.)

 ## scrape Function

 The `scrape` function is a utility function for scraping web pages using Playwright.
 It takes the following parameters: